markymarc11/hist3812-example-repo-for-artifact/paradata/paradata.md

 # Module 3

+We chose to use Twine to create our game because we thought it allowed for better representation of the story of Terry Fox through a more interactive and simulative manor.
+Disregarding the graphical and physical attributes to the game allows for a better focus on the actual story and its morals by forcing the player to relive the difficult dissections that Terry was forced to make.

+The code determines the rules of the game and therefore it reflects how Terry’s brave choices were life or death scenarios (Graham & Kee, 2014:275).
+The code also reflects the decision making of Terry and shows how the player how brave he was in a more direct manor.
+The game puts the player in the shoes of Terry Fox as they follow his path and are asked to make his difficult decisions.
+This is a very effective method of teaching the story of Terry Fox and explaining why he is a Canadian hero (Graham & Kee, 2014: 273).

 The section in the game where you are given the choice of what Terry would do, you are given the option of "Send your Thoughts and Prayers" which is a way of seeing how current real life events have affecte the Game designers views.
 If this option is chosen you have an outcome which tells you that your procedure was pointless, in the same sense that giving condolences for a problem without offering a fix is pointless.

+The narrative structure of the story provides a different perspective to the Terry Fox story.
+On Terry’s side at first, it provides a story that is historically based and follows a linear path to simulate Terry’s dedication to his Marathon of Hope.
+However at the end it adds a twist of imagination, as Terry ascends to the gates of heaven and is awarded the lower body of a horse, and on the horse’s story, there is a nifty tale on how the two individuals meet in the afterlife.
+Of course this part of the game is entirely fiction but it provided closure to the story of Terry Fox and allows the game to have a goal to look forwards to at the end without disruption the actual historic aspect of the game (Copplestone & Dunne).